 Research shows this is one of the best ways to increase your creativity.
 A new environment will help stimulate your brain.
 It may even help you think in unconventional ways.

-Obviously, if you can’t change your physical location, you can still spend a few minutes visualizing yourself in an exotic location.
+Obviously, if you can’t change your physical place, you can still spend a few minutes visualizing yourself in an exotic location.

 This little trick is a fun way to spark valuable inspiration.